How Children Get HIV/AIDS? Treatment & Education for Healthy Kids

-Though a majority of these figures are from sub Saharan Africa, large part of these figures comprises Indian children.
-Currently more than 2 million people, children and adults, are affected with AIDs in India alone.
+Though a majority of these figures are from sub-Saharan Africa, a large part of these figures comprises Indian children.
+Currently, more than 2 million people, children, and adults are affected by AIDs in India alone.
 The problem is so large worldwide that while more than 1000 children are newly infected by HIV virus every single day, it is estimated that more than half of them will die of AIDS due to lack of treatment itself.
 Add to it the millions of children around the world who have lost one or both parents to AIDS and who suffer indirectly due to AIDS and you would realize that the world is facing a problem which should be faced and dealt with immediately.

-1. Mother to child transmission: 9 out of 10 AIDS affected children are infected from their mother during pregnancy, labor and breastfeeding.
-In countries that have invested in HIV treatment, this transmission is rare and even if it occurs there are ranges of treatments available for the survival of the child.
+- Mother to Child Transmission: 9 out of 10 AIDS-affected children are infected from their mother during pregnancy, labor, and breastfeeding.
+In countries that have invested in HIV treatment, this HIV transmission is rare and even if it occurs there are ranges of treatments available for the survival of the child.

-2. Blood transfusion: Transfusions with infected blood and unsterilized needles are the main reason a child can get infected with the HIV Virus.
+- Blood Transfusion: Transfusions with infected blood and unsterilized needles are the main reason a child can get infected with the HIV Virus.
 Unsafe medical practices that are avoidable can eliminate such cases to a large extent.

-3. Drug use through injections: While our society and the police brand our street children as criminals, this is also preventing them from getting education and treatment for HIV infections, which arise from using injectable drugs.
-Sharing needles (along with unprotected or forced sex) are highly prevalent among 10-19 year olds living on the streets.
+- Drug Use Through Injections: While our society and the police brand our street children as criminals, this is also preventing them from getting education and treatment for HIV infections, which arise from using injectable drugs.
+Sharing needles (along with unprotected or forced sex) are highly prevalent among 10-19-year-olds living on the streets.

-4. Sexual transmission: In developing countries like India, an estimated 6% boys and 11 % girls are sexually active by 15 years.
+- Sexual Transmission: In developing countries like India, an estimated 6% of boys and 11 % of girls are sexually active by 15 years.
 Even in some communities in the urban area, girls are married off at a very young age, sometimes as young as 13 or 14.
 So even if this does not form a major proportion of infections, it is still avoidable with condom use, sex education or with better legislations in case of forced sex.